 Baby gifts for new parents

-They probably have all the cute footed PJ’s and swaddles they can dream of — but they don’t have a Nested Bean.
+They probably have all the cute footed PJ’s they can dream of — but they don’t have a Nested Bean.
 These PJ’s have lightly weighted pads near the baby’s heart that are designed to calm and soothe him or her to sleep.
-Gifting them the promise of better sleep (these fit ages 3 to 6 months) might be the best gift you can give.
+Gifting them the promise of better sleep (these fit ages 3 to 6 months) might be the best present of all.

 Baby massage is a fantastic way for parents to bond with the baby — not to mention, it’s incredibly soothing to newborns.
-This coconut oil and shea butter balm is gentle enough (no fragrances, parabens or dyes) for a baby's skin.
+This coconut oil and shea butter balm is gentle enough for a baby's skin.
 They can also use it to soothe diaper rash.

-There is nothing more frustrating than wrestling with onesie snaps (or worse, buttons!) at 3 a.m. after the third diaper change that night.
+There is nothing more frustrating than wrestling with onesie snaps at 3 a.m. (especially when it's the third diaper change that night).
 Show them that you understand and gift them this onesie, which has an absolutely genius magnetic closure.
 And if you can make one tiny thing a bit easier, well, that means a lot.

 There are so many baby carriers on the market.
 Many have a weight requirement (so parents have to wait to use them) or are so confusing to tie.
 The Solly solves all those problems: It’s lightweight, soft, and so, so beautiful.
 It can be used from birth up to 25 pounds.
-The company says that it reduces infant crying by 43% — whether or not that’s the case for the new parents, who can really know for sure.
-What it will do is help free up their two hands so they can finally get something done around the house.
+The company says that it reduces infant crying by 43 percent.
+Whether or not that’s the case for the new parents, who can really know for sure — but what it will do is help free up their two hands so they can finally get something done around the house.

 Unique gifts for new parents